nycmeshnet/docs/content/installs/linknyc.md

 If you are too far away from an access point to get a good connection, you can use a directional router to connect to [Link NYC](https://link.nyc).
 We recommend using a [Mikrotik SXTsq G-5acD](/hardware/sxtsqg5acd/).

-To use the SXTsq 5 ac you need to get the international version and configure it according to [our detailed instructions](/hardware/sxtsqg5acd), or the simplified [fast config](/hardware/config/#sxtKiosk) or [VPN config](/hardware/config/#sxtVpn).
+To use the SXTsq 5 ac you need to get the international version and configure it according to [our detailed instructions](/hardware/sxtsqg5acd), the simplified [fast config](/hardware/config/#sxtKiosk) or the [VPN config](/hardware/config/#sxtVpn) which connects you to our mesh network.

 [Here is the link to buy the SXTsq.](https://www.multilink.us/SXTsq-5-ac_p_1271.html) Make sure to specify **international**.